Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Learning in the setting

 \subsection{Known propensity score model}

-In this Section, we develop results for inference in the decaying MAR-SS setting under the assumption that the propensity score $\pitarget$ is known.
-This setup is particularly relevant in experimental designs where the labeling mechanism is controlled and fully specified.
+In this Section, we develop results for estimation and inference in the \ds{} setting under the assumption that the propensity score $\pitarget$ is known.
+This setup is particularly relevant in experimental designs where the labeling mechanism is controlled and fully specified, but resources for treatment administration are scarce.

 When outcome labels are missing at random, the full-data estimator defined in Equation~\ref{eq:ral} is not directly computable, as it relies on unobserved outcomes in the unlabeled sample.
-To properly account for the MAR mechanism, we derive the \textit{observed-data influence function} by projecting the full-data influence function onto the observed data model.

-\begin{proposition}[Observed-data influence function] Let $\thetatarget$ be a target parameter that admits a regular and asymptotically linear (RAL) expansion in the full-data model as in Equation~\ref{eq:ral}, and assume the decaying MAR-SS setting described in Assumption~\ref{ass:decMAR}.
-Then, the observed-data influence function for the target $\thetatarget$ is given by:
+To properly account for the MAR mechanism, we derive the \textit{observed-data influence function}, which is the projection of the full-data influence function onto the observed data model \citep{tsiatis2006semiparametric}.
+Under the \ds{} setting in Assumption~\ref{ass:decMAR}, the observed-data influence function for the target $\thetatarget$ is given by: